SoftBank joint venture uses connected car data to improve U.S. roads

 Not a great deal is yet known about how iProbe’s technology works, exactly, but the company told VentureBeat that it applies analysis to data garnered from tire sensors already installed on connected cars.
 The data it captures is transmitted over 5G and processed in the cloud for city or state operators to access, while the platform can generate visualizations of road conditions based on severity to help road maintenance bodies prioritize their workloads.

-A spokesperson confirmed to VentureBeat that it has signed a deal with an unnamed automaker to further develop the technology through a pilot project, while it also has entered into a partnership with the San Diego Regional Proving Ground, a facility for testing and validating technologies relating to connected and autonomous vehicles.
+A spokesperson confirmed to VentureBeat that i-Probe has signed a deal with an unnamed automaker to further develop the technology through a pilot project, while it also has entered into a partnership with the San Diego Regional Proving Ground, a facility for testing and validating technologies relating to connected and autonomous vehicles.

 When this is deployed at scale, i-Probe’s technology promises to provide a live map of road surfaces that is always up-to-date.
 But this isn’t ready for prime time yet — while it has already started gathering data through prototype vehicles, the company doesn’t expect to launch its service for another few years.